vinolivae/banking_go/README.md

 # banking_go

-A simple current account management with golang
+A simple account management with golang